tomas-sucena/2023-FEUP-FSI/labs/LOGBOOK13.md

 ![Alt text](images/13-28.png)

 Unlike what happened with **1.2.3.4**, since this host would be located in the same local network, packets sent from host A did not go through the attacker's machine.
-In fact, the **broadcast packet** that was sent this time did not ask for the attacker's MAC address - they requested the MAC address of **10.9.0.99** instead.
+In fact, the **broadcast packet** that was sent this time did not ask for the attacker's MAC address - they requested the non-existing host's instead.

 ![Alt text](images/13-29.png)